 Find more State of Washington Alcohol Laws.

 In West Virginia alcohol laws are simple about age.
-Adults of any age may sell any alcohol for off-site consumption.
+Adults of any age may sell any alcohol for off-site use.
 They may also tend bar and server it.
 That is, anyone 18 or older may do those jobs.

 If you visit the state, it’s a good idea to know West Virginia Alcohol Laws.